 If your specialty is creating digital campaigns that build communities of raving fans, and you’ve learned that your ideal clients are struggling to build an online following, create a package that solves those exact problems.

 Not sure how to price your packages?
 Unfortunately, it’s not a stock answer I can offer in one short paragraph, but your pricing should be within the top 10% of your peers.

 Do you want to get clear on your pricing?
-In my free guide I share my nifty rate calculator to help you get clear on your numbers.
+You can use our free freelance rate calculator to help you get clear on your numbers.

 Do you ask every client you work with for a testimonial?
 If you don’t, start now!
 Testimonials are a great way to offer social proof — meaning someone else, other than you is saying you’re awesome.